 Swap Out Old Fixtures & Hardware

-While you can’t cheaply replace appliances, you can easily swap out old-looking fixtures.
+Another big turnoff for homebuyers is having outdated fixtures and appliances.
+While you can’t replace appliances when on a budget, you can easily swap out old-looking fixtures.

-You can buy new door handles, wall outlets and cabinet fixtures at a Home Depot or Lowe’s for a few hundred dollars, and easily give a makeover to the most important rooms, including:
+Buy new door handles, wall outlets and cabinet fixtures at a Home Depot or Lowe’s for a few hundred dollars, and easily give a makeover to the most important rooms, including:

-- Entry way (remember, 1st impressions matter)
+- Entryway (remember, 1st impressions matter)

 Inexpensive replacements of old & dated light fixtures from a home improvement store can make a room look more current, especially if the house is being shown empty.

-Concentrate On Curb Appeal
+Work On Curb Appeal

 Focus on the first 10 seconds of a buyer’s experience.

-Professional Paint Job – Inside & Out
+Professional Paint Job

-Carpet & Flooring
+Upgrade Carpet & Flooring

 Curb appeal plays a big role in reeling in the interest of homebuyers.
-According to RealEstateAOL, an eco-friendly lawn can cost about $4,000.(6)
+According to RealEstateAOL, an eco-friendly lawn can cost about $4,000.

 At a minimum, ensure that your lawn is well cared for (cut the grass, replace patches of dead grass, trim overgrown trees or hedges, etc.)